bamtron5/react-native-auth-demo/README.md

 3) `react-native run-ios`
 4) Login with user and password

 You should be taken to page that displays your email and says you are logged in.
-This a session cookie from express.
+This run with a 2 days refresh token and a 15 min access token.
+Api's are guarded by roles determined from the jwt which are verified in middleware prior to the API Mount.

 GLHF :)